 When Alyeska Pipeline Service Company receives the completed enrollment form within 30 days of the date of the medical child support order, coverage for an otherwise eligible child that is required under the order will become effective on the date of the order.
 Otherwise, coverage will become effective on the date Alyeska Pipeline Service Company receives the enrollment form for coverage.
-When required charges being paid don't already include coverage for dependent children, such charges will begin from the child's effective date.
-Please contact your Group for detailed procedures.
+Contact your Group for detailed procedures.